keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 <img width="500px" alt="cartoon showing how transmission tree and phylogenetic tree relate" src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/eb/3D_medical_animation_corona_virus.jpg/1600px-3D_medical_animation_corona_virus.jpg"/>
 </p>
 <p>
-The virion consists of a long RNA that codes all the information required for it's own manufacturing, hidden inside of an oily membrane.
-This membrane is rich in protein protrusions, such as the characteristic "spikes", here shown in yellow, from which coronaviruses take their name.
+The virion consists of a long RNA that codes all the information required for its own manufacturing, hidden inside of an oily membrane.
+This membrane is rich in protein protrusions, such as the characteristic "spikes", here shown in yellow, giving the virions a crown-like shape, from which coronaviruses take their name.
+These spikes mediate the entry of the virus into human cells.
 </p>

 </div>